-MAINTENANCE OF STRUCTURES 8792
+NON-FEDERAL 9217.3

-COST ACCOUNTING
+RECOVERIES - COST ACCOUNTING

-(Revised 8/72)
+(Revised and renumbered from 8792 xx/2021)

-Agencies will account for the costs of maintaining individual structures only after carefully determining that the benefits of doing so outweigh the costs of doing so and also determining that through such system the benefits exceed the costs by a greater amount than would be possible by substituting for such cost accounting by structure, ward, etc., some other management tool such as nonmonetary maintenance history records.
+Agencies/departments will account for the costs of maintaining individual structures, wards, etc. instead of cost accounting by organizational units only after carefully determining that the benefits of doing so outweigh the cost.
+This can be accomplished by use of some other management tool such as nonmonetary maintenance history records.

-If agencies determine that it is more advantageous to the State to keep maintenance cost records, they will:
+If agencies/departments determine that it is more advantageous for the state to keep maintenance cost records, they will:

 Apply cost accounting procedures uniformly among their institutions, districts, or other comparable organizational units.